 You can point any pair of binoculars at the stars.
 You really can.
-It's an easy and quick way to get to know the night sky, but a pair of dedicated binoculars, such as the Celestron SkyMaster 25x100 and Canon 18x50 IS AW represent the next step.
+It's an easy and quick way to get to know the night sky, but a pair of dedicated binoculars, such as the Celestron SkyMaster 25x100 or Canon 18x50 IS AW, represent the next step.

 What differentiates the best binoculars for stargazing from, for instance, the best birdwatching binoculars is primarily the magnification and objective lens size.
-The sweet spot for binocular stargazing is a pair rated at around 10x50 for adults (that's 10x magnification and a 50mm diameter objective lens to let lots of light in) and about 8x42 for children, but both the Celestron SkyMaster 25x100 and Canon 18x50 IS AW – both ranked in our round-up of the best binoculars – go somewhat further.
+The sweet spot for stargazing binocular is a pair rated at around 10x50 for adults (that's 10x magnification and a 50mm diameter objective lens to let lots of light in) and about 8x42 for children, but both the Celestron SkyMaster 25x100 and Canon 18x50 IS AW go somewhat further.

-In essence, the Canon 18x50 IS AW binoculars increase the magnification and adds some expensive image stabilisation (IS) technology while the Celestron SkyMasters vastly increase both the magnification and the objective lens size to the extent that you could almost think of them as two side-by-side telescopes (for a more in-depth explainer of the differences between the two, head to our binoculars vs telescopes for stargazing explainer).
+In essence, the Canon 18x50 IS AW binoculars increase the magnification and add some expensive image stabilisation (IS) technology, while the Celestron SkyMasters vastly increase both the magnification and the objective lens size to the extent that you could almost think of them as two side-by-side telescopes (for a more in-depth explainer of the differences between the two, head to our binoculars vs telescopes for stargazing explainer).

-If you're after the best binoculars for astronomy from home then the Celestron SkyMaster 25x100 should be on your shortlist, but there are some downsides.
+If you're after an excellent pair of binos for astronomy from home then the Celestron SkyMaster 25x100 should be on your shortlist, but there are some downsides.
 They're heavy and demand a tripod.
 That's not true of the Canon 18x50 IS AW binoculars, which are smaller, easy to travel with and feature that IS system powerful enough to get rid of shake and make the stars stand still... although they do come with a significantly higher price tag.

 Celestron SkyMaster 25x100 vs Canon 18x50 IS AW: design and features